Not-Hard/Twitter-Clone/README.md

 ```

-Open [http://localhost:5000](http://localhost:5000) with your browser to see the result.
+Open the link in the terminal with your browser to see the result.